 Selected contractors providing services under this agreement will conduct on-site controlled buy/stings and follow-up controlled buy/stings involving the use of minor decoys (i.e., “Stings”), record the controlled buy/sting information on the Cigarette, E-cigarette, and Tobacco Controlled Buy/Sting Report form, and submit monthly activity reports to TxSSC.
 TxSSC will reimburse contracted law enforcement agencies $125.00 for each completed controlled buy/sting conducted.

 - Option A – When the jurisdiction has over fifty (50) tobacco permitted & e-cigarette retail outlets, law enforcement agency contractors will be funded to conduct controlled buy/stings at a minimum of 25 percent or up to a maximum of 200 percent of retail outlets in the jurisdiction.

 - Option B – When the jurisdiction has fifty (50) or less tobacco permitted & e-cigarette retail outlets, law enforcement agency contractors will be funded to conduct controlled buy/stings at a minimum of 100 percent or up to a maximum of 400 percent of retail outlets in the jurisdiction.

 Use the Comptroller of Public Accounts searchable Cigarette/Tobacco Active Retailers database to determine the number of permitted retailers in your agency’s jurisdiction.

-*Contractors are responsible for ensuring they have obtained the appropriate approvals from their governing body (city council or county commissioner’s court) to accept the contract funds for implementation of contracted services on contract start date.
+**Contractors are responsible for obtaining the appropriate approvals from their governing body (city council or county commissioner’s court) to accept the funds for implementation of contracted services on contract start date.

 Applying for a Contract:

-To apply for a contract, law enforcement agencies shall submit the completed FY19 Agency Application Form by the due date.
+To apply for a contract, law enforcement agencies shall submit the completed FY20 TEP Agency Application online at FY20 Agency Application Form.